Yafet-Segid/CLI-Calculator/README.md

 ### [JavaScript](https://www.javascript.com/)
 I choose JavaScript because it's the language of the web, which gives it completely unparalleled reach and portability.
 It's also quite fast, and reasonably sophisticated.
-This means you can create a very wide range of applications with it (web pages, interactive offline apps, 3d animations, and games), that you can easily transfer to any platform.
+This means you can create a very wide range of applications with it web pages, interactive offline apps, and games.

 ### [NodeJs](http://nodejs.org/)
 By using nodejs, you can build your own front-end server using only JS.